 Sailors, especially those venturing offshore, do well to live by the “always be prepared” motto of the Boy Scouts of America.
 A comprehensive sail repair kit is a good place to start.
-Here’s what Quantum’s National Director of Service Charlie Saville recommends.
+Here’s what Quantum’s Charlie Saville and Andrew LaPlant recommend.

 Having the tools and materials you need to fix your sails in a pinch is a must.
 So, what are the most essential sail repair items to carry while offshore?
 We’ve put together a simple list to start with.
 Your local sailmaker can help supply all the basics and discuss further customization based on your yacht and sailing type.